cognitivetech/ollama-ebook-summary/README.md

 ### Main Idea

 The main idea of this project is that we don't want to talk to the entire document at once, but we split it into many small chunks and ask questions to those, for improved granularity of response.
-We don't want a one page summary of the book, we want a summary of each page of the book.
+We don't want a one page summary of the book, we want a summary of each of the book's subsections.
 Furthermore, we can ask arbitrary questions to those parts.
 Asking the same question to every part of the text, rather than one question to the whole thing at once.

 ## Contents